danthegoodman1/OpenSigma/README.md

 ## Limitations

 The system is inherently limited to only backfilling for object types that can be listed without an ID.
 For example [application fee refunds](https://stripe.com/docs/api/fee_refunds) are not backfilled because they require an `:id` in the url path.

+## Direct insert endpoint (relay from your API)

+If you are already accepting all webhooks, then the `/direct` endpoint lets you send the JSON body from your existing service that already received a stripe webhook.
+This basically just avoids the signature check.